Its not the economy stupid, its you and you're not stupid

 Darby’s ideas gained widespread influence in the United States through the Scofield Reference Bible (1909), which embedded dispensationalist interpretations directly into biblical commentary.⁴

-By the late twentieth century, these views moved from theological margins into American political culture through evangelical activism and organisations associated with the Moral Majority and the broader Christian Right⁵ including segments of the Republican Party.
+By the late twentieth century, these views moved from theological margins into American political culture through evangelical activism and organisations associated with the Moral Majority and the broader Christian Right⁵ including major figures in the Republican Party.

 Within this interpretive framework, contemporary geopolitical actors—including Iran or broader 'Persian' powers—are sometimes mapped onto prophetic enemies such as Gog and Magog.